Iran's Khamenei backs fuel price hike, slams 'hooligans' | DW | 17.11.2019

 Fars, which is close to Iran's Revolutionary Guard, said that around 87,000 people protested in Tehran and many other Iranian cities.

 The unrest started soon after the government announced it was raising fuel prices by over 50% on Friday.
-While Iran's fuel prices are still among the lowest in the world, the hike comes atop of inflation, recession, and US sanctions, making the the price rise a heavy blow for many people in the country.
+While Iran's fuel prices are still among the lowest in the world, the hike comes atop of inflation, recession, and US sanctions, dealing a heavy blow to many people in the country.

 Ayatollah 'not an expert'